SteveLasker/RegistryArtifactTypes/README.md

 The [OCI Distribution Image Specification](https://github.com/opencontainers/image-spec/) has a very open standard.
 While extremely powerful and flexible, without structure, we wind up with a cloud based file system full of blobs that tools will have no ability to differentiate.

-This repo attempts to demonstrate several structured use cases of the OCI Indexes to scale from multi-layered, multi-architecture docker images, to relatively simple helm charts, to more complex CNAB examples that can encompass every type of artifact in a registry.

 ## Baseline Reference - Docker Images